GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * Optimizer is very helpful for us when updating the parameters of the model.
  * So the selection of optimizer depends on the no of training samples.
  * If you have more no of training examples then you can choose SGD optimizer otherwise we can choose Adam optimizer.
- * Since we are having 400K training examples we can choose SGD and some people feel like it is a constant optimizer while adam and others are dynamic optimizers but SGD can also be dynamic by using onecyclelr.We can also use momentum which will get us from plateaus.
+ * Since we are having 400K(but since it is open problem i trained with 88k images) training examples we can choose SGD and some people feel like it is a constant optimizer while adam and others are dynamic optimizers but SGD can also be dynamic by using onecyclelr.We can also use momentum which will get us from plateaus.
  * Below is the code for SGD declaration.
  ```
  optimizer = optim.SGD(model.parameters(), lr=1.0,momentum=0.9,nesterov=True)